ClearPath

 Emotion is a design material

-Gold score color instead of red wasn't a stylistic preference — it was a response to research showing that users experience real shame and anxiety when checking their scores.
+White score color instead of red wasn't a stylistic preference — it was a response to research showing that users experience real shame and anxiety when checking their scores.
 Every color, layout, and copy decision carries emotional weight.
 Treating emotion as a design input changed how I evaluated every screen.

 Affordance is invisible until it's missing